Our mission is to help empower autistics to reach their maximum potential in their careers, studies, and lives.

 It is completely unacceptable that our autistic community is experiencing an over 80% unemployment and underemployment rate.
 As passionate advocates who have either been diagnosed with autism ourselves or have family members affected with autism, we understand that with the right resources, training, coaching, and environment that individuals with autism can thrive in the workforce, demonstrating themselves as highly qualified and dedicated employees.

-What Problem Does Coding Autism Solve
+What Problems Does Coding Autism Solve

 Coding Autism solves three major problems.